tomahg/Console.Join/README.md

 ```

 ## Trim
-If the input contains leading/trailing whitespace, like this file. `messy-input.txt`
+If the input contains leading/trailing whitespace, like this.
 ```
  one
          two